 How often do I need to apply conditioner to my headset’s sensors?

-Note: Multiple users training on a single headset should apply conditioner before every training session.
+Note: Multiple users exercising on a single headset should apply conditioner before every session.

 What if I use too much Conditioner?

 Excess conditioner can be wiped off of each sensor with a finger, or a lint free cloth.
 To remove from your hands after applying to sensors, simply wash with warm water; no harsh chemicals are required.
 Apply Sensor Conditioner just to the tips of each sensor, excess Sensor Conditioner applied too deep into the sensor or beneath the sensor pad can be problematic.

 No. Sensor conditioner is designed for skin contact and is therefore comprised of the same types of ingredients commonly found in lotions or hair care products.
 To remove from your hands after applying to sensors, simply wash with warm water; no harsh chemicals are required.

 Not at all.
 The term “wet” in this context describes an EEG system with metal sensors that require an additional conductive substance, such as paste or gel, in order to make any significant or stable connection with the skin.
 Due to the advanced design of the Versus headset’s sensors, only miniscule amounts of Sensor Conditioner is necessary to maintain the conductive quality of the sensor material.